*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 The reason I think this is the best way to tour the Cartagena islands is having a private boat will give you the most freedom to enjoy your Rosario Island day trip just the way you like.

-You could have a boat dance party all day, spend lots of time snorkeling out by the reefs or the submerged airplane, or just chill out on lesser visited beaches.
+You could have a boat dance party all day, spend lots of time snorkeling out by the reefs or the submerged airplane, or just chill out on the lesser visited beaches.

 Or, you can do how we usually do and do some combination of all of the above, which really allows you to effectively combine the best of all worlds of the shared tour day trip options discussed below.